Caroline of Ansbach: Final years

-In mid-1735, Frederick, Prince of Wales, was further dismayed when Caroline, rather than himself, again acted as regent while the King was absent in Hanover.
+In mid-1735, Prince Frederick was further dismayed when Caroline, rather than himself, again acted as regent while the King was absent in Hanover.
 The King and Queen arranged Frederick's marriage, in 1736, to Princess Augusta of Saxe-Gotha.
 Shortly after the wedding, George went to Hanover, and Caroline resumed her role as "Protector of the Realm".
 As regent, Caroline considered the reprieve of Captain John Porteous, who had been convicted of murder in Edinburgh.
 Before she could act, a mob stormed the jail where he was held and killed him.
 Caroline was appalled.
-The King's absences abroad were leading to unpopularity, and in late 1736 he made plans to return, but his ship was caught in poor weather, and it was rumoured that he had been lost at sea.
+George's absences abroad were leading to unpopularity, and in late 1736 he made plans to return, but his ship was caught in poor weather, and it was rumoured that he had been lost at sea.
 Caroline was devastated, and disgusted by the insensitivity of her son, who hosted a grand dinner while the gale was blowing.
-During her regency, the Prince of Wales attempted to start a number of quarrels with his mother, whom he saw as a useful proxy to irritate the King.
+During her regency, Frederick attempted to start a number of quarrels with his mother, whom he saw as a useful proxy to irritate the King.
 George eventually returned in January 1737.